-- Drugs for erectile dysfunction, including sildenafil (Revatio, Viagra) or tadalafil (Adcirca, Cialis), particularly when taken with the heart medication nitroglycerin
+- Drugs for erectile dysfunction, including sildenafil (Revatio, Viagra) or tadalafil (Adcirca, Alyq, Cialis), particularly when taken with the heart medication nitroglycerin (Nitrostat, Nitro-Dur, Nitromist)

 - Age.
 Drops in blood pressure on standing or after eating occur primarily in adults older than 65.
 Neurally mediated hypotension primarily affects children and younger adults.

 - Certain diseases.
-Parkinson's disease, diabetes and some heart conditions put you at a greater risk of developing low blood pressure.
+Parkinson's disease, diabetes and some heart conditions may increase risk of low blood pressure.

 Potential complications of low blood pressure (hypotension) include: